sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_api_code_samples/administration_api_code_samples.md

 ![Footer](assets/sigma_footer.png)
 <!-- END OF SECTION-->

-## Workbooks: List all Input Tables
+## Workbook: List all Input Tables
 Duration: 20

 This section demonstrates the code that was provided on the `API Code Samples` > `Workbooks: List all Input Tables` page, [located here.](https://help.sigmacomputing.com/recipes/workbooks-list-all-input-tables)